 Shilajit is also said to be able to prevent Alzheimer’s disease and other cognitive disorders.
 One study from Chile suggests that the strong nutraceutical properties in fulvic acid could protect against cognitive impairment.

-Fulvic acid’s anti-inflammatory and anti-microbial properties could be of help to people who suffer from dry, itchy skin.
-One study showed that applying a cream containing carbohydrate-derived fulvic acid (CHD-FA) twice daily could visibly improve the severity of eczema and erythema.
+Fulvic acid’s anti-inflammatory and anti-microbial properties could be of help to people who suffer from dry, itchy skin. showed that applying a cream containing carbohydrate-derived fulvic acid (CHD-FA) twice daily could visibly improve the severity of eczema and erythema.

 Fulvic acid supplements are used to rid your body of toxins, so taking them might result in diarrhea, cramps, fatigue, headaches, or nausea.
 If you’re considering alternative medicines or supplements, always consult your doctor first.